joaoeduardo/joaoeduardo/README.md

 ### Currently I'm:

-- 👔 Working at PicPay
+- 👔 Working at CI&T
-- 🎓 Learning Elixir
 - 📚 Reading about Software Architecture, DDD and Hexagonal Architecture.

 ### Technologies I use in my daily life: